Jasmin N. McLean June 8, 2009

 I realize now that I love my classmates like my brothers and sisters.
 The class trip that we went on to Fredericksburg showed the inner unique quality about us.
 I never imagined that saying “good night” to Sis.
 Robinson and my entire class would be this tough.
 I will miss the never ending daily morning devotionals, the Christmas plays that got us less class work, the class trips which got us out of school, the May Days, Music classes with Brother Goulaus and Brother Thompson, the Scrabble Club, the Karate Club with Brother Paul Lewis, Dance with Sister Loftin, and the Art Clubs with Sister Smith and Sister Riddick, the fussing over the number of balls out at recess, the little kids, the teachers, the Office, Dr. Haynes, Bishop Johnson, and so many other people, places and things.
 Through my eight-year experience at M.P.C.S., I have learned to be a better person inside and out.
 I learned great studying skills for all of my subjects, even the ones that I didn’t like.
 I am now a master of poster board reports.
 Thanks to Sister Riddick my college major will be in Computer Software Engineering.
 I realize now that all of my teachers at M.P.C.S. were doing the task that was given to them and that was to train and prepare me for the next chapter.
 I learned how to handle the good days and the bad days and I don’t feel alone any more.
 I can tackle the hard subjects and pass them with honors.
 But most importantly, I started understanding how to trust in God and do His will.
 I know in my heart that Dr. Haynes and all of the staff at M.P.C.S have only done what God told them to do, “Train up a child in the way he should go; when he is old, he will not depart from it.”
 Proverbs 22:6.
 I promise that I will not depart from it.

-I am sad and teary-eyed to say that I am leaving the Mount Pleasant Christian School Family.
+I am sad and teary-eyed to say that I am leaving the Mt.
+Pleasant Christian School, Inc. Family.
 With the current conditions of some of our schools, neighborhoods, the economy, and our world, I understand now how blessed my parents and I were able to attend M.P.C.S.
 When I complain my mother just looks at me and says “You’ll understand it by and by”.
 Well, I’m starting to understand it now.
 I pray that as the years go by that I make everyone proud of me and show them that their work was not in vain.
 And now, that it’s time to move on and say goodbye, my final question to Bishop Johnson, Dr. Haynes, and the M.P.C.S family, especially Sister Stevenson is “May I please come back?”

 I love you, I thank you and may God bless you always,